Sirawit7205/ai08-devboard/readme.md

 The goal of this repository is to enable you to build this on your own as easy as possible (although I originally plan to sell this as a kit as well). **The schematics, PCB design, and an interactive BOM is provided.**

+Hardware is licensed under `SPDX-License-Identifier: CERN-OHL-S-2.0`

+Software is licensed under `SPDX-License-Identifier: GPL` (Actually there is no software for this board.
+Oops.)

-This project is licensed under the [Solderpad Hardware License v2.1](http://solderpad.org/licenses/SHL-2.1/).
+Documentation is licensed under `SPDX-License-Identifier: CC-BY-SA-4.0`

+**This project is an OSHWA Certified Open Source Hardware Project with UID [TH000011](https://certification.oshwa.org/th000011.html).**

 ## Ordering